ghxstling/markit-uoa/README.md

 -   [ ] Write end-to-end to ensure that existing features are behaving as expected even when add new features
 -   [ ] Update import courses functionality to not delete existing information
 -   [ ] Prevent students from applying to courses in the past
--   [ ] Allow course supevisor to select which students are "qualified"
+-   [ ] Allow course supervisor to select which students are "qualified"